OUR SITES NetworkRADIUS FreeRADIUS

 query_timeout

-Set the maximum query duration for mysql and cassandra.
+Set the maximum query duration for cassandra and unixodbc

 pool { … }